medvedevgroup/vargeno/README.md

 # VarGeno
-Towards fast and accurate SNP genotyping from whole genome sequencing data for bedside diagnostics.
+Fase SNP genotyping tool for whole genome sequencing data and large SNP database.

 # Prerequisites
 - A modern, C++11 ready compiler, such as `g++` version 4.9 or higher.